 Conversion and Bounce Rate

-Looking at bounce rate from a perspective of conversion, then bounce rate could be used as a measure to estimate success.
-For example, let’s say you have amended the design of your webpage assuming that it will convert correctly, ensure that you keep watching the bounce rate of that webpage.
-If you witness an increase in bounces, the shift in design you have made may have been the bad change, and it can explain the low conversion rate you experienced.
+Looking at the bounce rate from a conversion perspective, the bounce rate could be used as a measure to estimate success.
+For example, let’s say you have amended your web page’s design, assuming that it will convert correctly, ensure that you keep watching the bounce rate of that web page.
+If you witness an increase in bounces, the shift in a design you have made may have been the bad change, and it can explain the low conversion rate you experienced.

 How do you lower your high bounce rates?

-If some traffic sources have higher bounce rates, you have to look at the motive of the users coming to your website from those sources.
+If some traffic sources have higher bounce rates, you have to look at the users’ motive coming to your website from those sources.
 For instance, you may be running an ad on another site, and most visitors coming to your website via that advertisement bounce, then you are not satisfying their wants or living up to their expectations.
-Make sure you review the ad you are running and see if it suits the page you are showing.
+Ensure you review the ad you are running and see if it suits the page you are showing.
 If not, make sure the webpage is a valid follow-up of the advertisement.

-If your page has a high bounce rate even after living up to the expectations of your visitors, then you have check out the page itself.
+If your page has a high bounce rate even after living up to your visitors’ expectations, you have to check out the page itself.
 How is the utility of the page?
 Is there a call-to-action above the fold on the page?
 Does the page invite people to look further on your site?
 Do you have internal links that lead to related posts or pages?
 Do you have a menu that’s easy to use?
 All these are all things you have to examine when optimizing your page.